thefmade/ThefUnstutter/README.md

 # ThefUnstutter
-Reduces the terrain distance variable when entering/leaving an instance to prevent stuttering
+Changes the value of the terrain distance variable when entering/leaving an instance to prevent stuttering.